TCLee-tech/Google/Application Migration with Anthos/AHYBRID-132 Lab - Receive PubSub events with Eventarc and Cloud Run.md

 --destination-run-region=us-central1 \
 --event-filters="type=google.cloud.pubsub.topic.v1.messagePublished"
 ```
 This creates a new Pub/Sub topic and a trigger for it called **events-pubsub-trigger**.
 The Pub/Sub subscription persists regardless of activity and does not expire.
 2. Confirm that the trigger was successfully created:
 `gcloud eventarc triggers list --location=us-central1`
 3. Set the Pub/Sub topic as an environment variable:
 `export RUN_TOPIC=$(gcloud eventarc triggers describe events-pubsub-trigger --format='value(transport.pubsub.topic)')`
 4. Send a message to the Pub/Sub topic to generate an event:
 `gcloud pubsub topics publish $RUN_TOPIC --messasge "Runner"`
 The event is sent to the Cloud Run service which logs the event message.
 5. To view the event message, in the Google Cloud Console, navigate to **Cloud Run**.
 6. Click on the **helloworld-events-pubsub-tutorial** service.
 7. Click on the **Logs** tab and look for "Hello, Runner!" message.

 Congratulations!
 You have deployed a Cloud Run application and used Eventarc to trigger events from Pub/Sub.

 <hr>

-#### Task4: Prepare the environment for Eventarc and Cloud Run for Anthos
+#### Task 4: Prepare the environment for Eventarc and Cloud Run for Anthos
 1. Create a Service Account to use when creating triggers for Cloud Run for Anthos:
 ```
 TRIGGER_SA=pubsub-to-anthos-trigger